 Things You Will Need to Make a Card With Pressed Flowers:

-With the lavender card-stock I glued 3 pretty pansies using spray adhesive and also used a fancy corner punch to make the corners pretty.
+With the lavender card-stock, glue pretty pansies using spray adhesive, I used three pansies, and you can use a fancy corner punch to make the corners pretty.

 For the decoration I used the pieces that are left when you punch holes.